AugurProject/augur-walkthrough/trading.md

 - [x] the order has been removed from the open order table, and our positions/orders table is empty again.
 - [x] The order has been removed from the orderbook chart
 - [x] The Outcome bar shows `--` across the board again except for the LAST value which should be equal to 0.5
+- [x] You should have been refunded ETH that was originally taken from placing the order.

 ### Categorical Market Trading